bdbaraban/ideadog/README.md

    1. After being returned to the back-end, the challenge token is cleared from `localStorage`.

 5. The bearer token has been set and the user can fully acccess their profile!

-## Development :dog:

-Code can always be improved.
-The IdeaDog team's plans/dreams for the future include:

-- Conversion to server-side-rendered site.
-- Live idea feed with web sockets.
-- Spice up the back-end with some GraphQL.
-- Auto-deployment scripts.
-- User-created tags.
-- Test suite.

 ## Authors :black_nib: